35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Reduce Under-Eye Puffiness

-Cooling banana peels and placing them under the eyes can help soothe puffiness and tired-looking skin.
+Place a chilled banana peel under your eyes to help soothe puffiness and tired-looking skin.

 Moisturize Dry Skin